 This object contains Service Provider specific parameters.
 At the moment it is used by the ACS to configure the URL of the Service Discovery server.
 An example of Service Discovery server functionality is contained in [39].
-By connecting to the Service Discovery server the STB gets information about the BCG servers of a specific Service Provider.
-From these the user can get information about the Service Provider programming.
-The object allows the ACS to configure the object with a list of BCG Servers.
-It also shows the BCG Server selected by the STB.
+By connecting to the Service Discovery server the STB gets information about one or more Service Providers.
+The object shows the service provider description retrieved by the STB.
+From this the user can get information about the Service Provider programming.